 See Section 4.1.iv of HRSA's SF-424 R&R Application Guide.
 Please note: the directions offered in the SF-424 R&R Application Guide may differ from those offered by Grants.gov.
-Please follow the instructions included in the Application Guide and the additional budget instructions provided below.
-A budget that follows the Application Guide will ensure that, if the application is selected for funding, you will have a well-organized plan and by carefully following the approved plan you can avoid audit issues during the implementation phase.
+Please follow the instructions included in the Application Guide.
+Following the Application Guide will ensure that, if the application is selected for funding, you will have a well-organized plan and by carefully following the approved plan, you can avoid audit issues during the implementation phase.